 - Extension: $0 – $100 per year

 - Product Search: 79$

 - Checkout Add-Ons: 79$

 - AutomateWoo: 99$

 WooCommerce vs Shopify: Easy of use

-In contrast, WooCommerce is more flexible because it allows you to access, view, or modify the source code to create and custom an online website.
-Of course, it requires technical knowledge to handle all website issues such as security, backups, update management, etc. You have to use one of the WordPress page builders, and it’s pretty tricky.
+In contrast, WooCommerce is more flexible because it allows you to access, view, or modify the source code to create and customize an online website.
+Of course, it requires technical knowledge to handle all website issues, such as security, backups, update management, etc. You have to use one of the WordPress page builders, and it’s pretty tricky.